AsadJav/TestingSdk/README.md

 ### 🔗 Step 4: Open the App Using a Deep Link

-1. Open a browser or messaging app on your device.
+1. Open a Notes, Email or messaging app on your device.

 2. Tap a deep link (e.g., https://yourdomain.com/your-path).